Syllabus¶

 Groups can be changed from one project to another.
 If your partner drops out of the course or you feel they are not contributing to the group’s effort, you should make the instructor aware of this.

-Checkpoint Exams (and Final Exam)
+Checkpoint Exams (and Final Exam)¶

-• If you pass a checkpoint exam, you have demonstrated mastery of the topic covered in that exam, and will be exempted from that topic in the final exam.
+Satisfactory (S): You have demonstrated mastery of the topic covered in that exam, and will be exempted from that topic in the final exam.

 The course meets twice a week for lectures.
 In most weeks, one of the lectures will introduce material that will be expanded upon in pre-recorded lectures that are made available that week, and the other lecture will focus on the course projects.